 Plus the added durability of a ceramic coating doesn’t matter much to me.
 I enjoy detailing my car so adding a paint sealant every six months doesn’t bother me at all.

 It really depends what you’re after.

-If you want the highest level of protection possible, you only want to apply it every couple of years, and you don’t mind the extra hassle when actually applying it, then go for a ceramic coating.
+If you want the highest level of protection possible, you only want to apply it every 2-5 years, and you don’t mind the extra hassle when actually applying it, then go for a ceramic coating.